|Nutrition Facts (per serving)|

-Oxtails are beef tails (although the name implies otherwise, no specific breed of cow is used), and they make the most delicious soup.
+Although the name implies otherwise, oxtails are beef tails (no specific breed of cow is used), and they happen to make the most delicious soup.
 While some people may balk at the idea of eating a cow's tail, this recipe may change their minds.
 Oxtail tastes like beef, but more specifically, like a more tender, silkier short rib in terms of texture.
-In fact, oxtail is often used on its own to make beef stock for many soup recipes as it's known to be a gelatinous rich meat that is great for stews.
+In fact, oxtail is often used on its own to make stock because it's such a gelatinous, rich meat.

 - 2 pounds oxtail (cut into 1 to 1 1/2-inch chunks and trimmed of excess fat)

 1/2 cup plus 2 tablespoons all-purpose flour

 2 tablespoons beef drippings, or cooking oil

 - 2 quarts water, or 6 cups water and 1-pint beef broth or bouillon

 2 tablespoons tomato paste